Yes. A lot more.

 Shift attempts to upgrade your Laravel application so you just need to run

 composer update.
 However, given the dynamic nature of PHP, the infinite possibilities of code customizations, and changes within third-party dependencies, this is not always possible.
-When Shift can not reliably perform a change, a detailed comment will be added to the Pull Request for you to review.
+When Shift can not reliably perform a change, a detailed comment will be added to the PR for you to review.
 You are also encouraged to review the

 To improve context and focus, Shifts are run incrementally.
 Doing so allows you to verify each upgrade to ensure you don't miss anything.

-Currently, these are the services which allow you to quickly connect your Laravel application to Shift.
+Currently, these are the services which allow Shift to quickly connect to your Laravel application.

 All of these services offer free private repositories.
 You may always push a temporary copy of your repository to one of these services in order to run Shift.

 Shift requires write access to create a new branch and open a Pull Request.
 This allows the process to be seamlessly automated from start to finish.

 Once you merge the Pull Request, you are welcome to deauthorize the Laravel Shift application.